 - Students must secure a non-paying internship at a not-for-profit organization.

-- The organization will be reviewed by the Career Development Center to ensure it is legitimate and properly registered.
+- The organization will be reviewed by the Center for Career Development to ensure it is legitimate and properly registered.

 - All of the above criteria must be met before an application is considered.